 • Feel like you need to relax and just breathe?
 The BreathingRoom can help!
 Learn to manage stress, depression or anxiety.

 Get Help By Phone:

-• If you have completed the online self-assessment at www.811healthline.ca and have further questions, or you do not have access to a computer or internet connection, dial 811 on your phone any time from anywhere in the province to speak with a registered nurse.
+• Take the COVID-19 online self-assessment at www.811healthline.ca.
+If you have further questions, or you do not have access to a computer or internet connection, dial 811 on your phone any time from anywhere in Newfoundland and Labrador to speak with a registered nurse.
 It is confidential and free.

-• If calling isn’t your thing, try the Crisis Text Line.
+• Text Crisis Text Line.
 It’s confidential, free and available to anyone in NL, any time!
 Text ‘Talk’ to 686868 and let a trained volunteer bring you from a hot moment to a cool calm.